 Consecrated 20th May 1948

 A warm welcome from the Worshipful Master Bro.
-Steve Jones, his Wardens Bro.
-Adam Wilcox & Bro.
-John Price and all Officers & Brethren of Ethelfleda Lodge No.6600 in the Province of Staffordshire.
+Adam Wilcox, his Wardens Bro.
+John Price & Bro.
+Jason Aston and all Officers & Brethren of Ethelfleda Lodge No.6600 in the Province of Staffordshire.

 We meet at the Tamworth Masonic Rooms, Lichfield Street, Tamworth, Staffordshire once a month, between October and April.

 Ethelfleda Lodge is one of the finest Lodges in England and has an interesting and varied history since it’s consecration on 20th May 1948, too much for this little website, but we hope to give you a taste of who we are and what we aspire to achieve.

 We hope you find this site of interest and would encourage you, Masons or not, to contact us with any questions that you may have.

 If you are interested in joining our organisation but are not sure how to start, just ask – we’re still only human and we’ve even made it easy to contact us.

 Who was Ethelfleda